stevehjohn/MoneyMonitor/README.md

 Click on the icon for a chart showing the history of all investments.
 This form will close when you click elsewhere on the screen.

 Right click the icon for the menu.
 Exit is self explanatory.
 Click on a currency to show a history window for that currency.
-You may also choose whether to keep this windows on top of all others from this menu.
+You may also choose whether to keep these windows on top of all others from this menu.

 ## Auto Start